Skip to navigation Skip to content

 • ICP to check for employment declarations

-Do not use Single Touch Payroll (STP) information in isolation to make an income decision.
-Confirmation is required from another source, e.g., customer confirmation.
-If a customer disputes the information, ask for evidence.
+Note: Do not use Single Touch Payroll (STP) information in isolation to make an income decision.
+Confirmation is required from another source before STP information is used.
+For example confirmation from the customer.

-Use Pre call SMS and attempt contact by phone
+• Send a Pre call SMS and attempt to contact the customer by phone.

-• If the evidence indicates the estimate is not reasonably accurate, the estimate may be refused
+• the evidence indicates the estimate is not reasonably accurate, the estimate may be refused

 While it is not a legal requirement for customers to provide documentary evidence of their claims the Service Officer must be satisfied the customer’s: